 For I acknowledge my transgressions: and my sin is ever before me.

-So the answer to question one is you did NOT sin against your step son you sinned against God, that is why He is justified in forgiving you and you are justified in accepting that forgiveness.
+So WHO IS SINNED AGAINST?
+I did NOT sin against the person hurt, I sinned against God, that is why he is justified in forgiving me and I are justified in accepting that forgiveness, whether the other is able to forgive or not.
 Psalms 51:4 Against thee, thee only, have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest.